revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <blockquote>

 - Yes, JSX is an embeddable XML-like syntax.
-- In order to use JSX, we must name our file with a .tsx extension and should enable jsx option.
+- To use JSX, we must name our file with a .tsx extension and should enable the jsx option.

 </blockquote>
 </details>